full-spectrum/neo4clj/docs/examples.md

 ## Update and Delete Neo4j Entity

+Nodes and relationships are both part of the broader category named "entities" and this section will describe how to update and delete them.

 In this section you can find examples on how to update specific parts a Node or Relationship and how to delete them.

 ### Update Node (Labels)